 This diocesan outreach center in downtown San Jose is an important part of our community ministry.
 In addition to the backpacks described above, we meet specific needs throughout the year.
 For example, we regularly collect food and clothing in our ongoing effort to provide for our neighbors in need.
-Click here to visit Santa Maria Urban Ministry.
+St. Francis is a satellite location for SMUM to distribute food from Second Harvest to those in need and living in the 95125 zip code area.
+We also collect toys to be given to the children at Christmas.Click here to learn more about Santa Maria Urban Ministry.

 For local students in need, parishioners annually provide backpacks pre-filled with school supplies.

 We participate in this program Through Willow Glen High School that aides "high need" students living in Willow Glen.
 At Christmastime our youth raised money to buy gifts for the students.

 Click here to learn more about Willow Glen Cares.

 Parishioners donate to ERD and the work being done throughout the world.
 The ERD core program areas are:

 - Promote health and fight disease.

 - Respond to disasters and rebuild communities.